imsteev/grailer/README.md

---designers # comma separated list of designers to filter (if left out, will search what is shown by default) --markets # grails, hype, core (if left out, will search all three) --sort # default, new, popular, high, low (choose one) --f # destination to write results. defaults to `./feed.html`
+--designers # comma separated list of designers to filter (if left out, will search what is shown by default) --markets # grails, hype, core (if left out, will search all three) --sort # default, new, popular, high, low (choose one) --f # destination to write results
 ```
 Example usage:
 ```